SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 ## Framing

 Debug channel data is a stream of data.
-Data is framed into individual "debug messages".
+The Data is framed into individual "debug messages".
-The overall format includes the framing information, in a following way.
+The overall format includes the framing information, in the following way.

 ```
 Byte        Description